Attack on Mers-el-Kébir: Operation Catapult

-Plymouth and Alexandria
+Plymouth, Portsmouth and Alexandria

 Along with French vessels in metropolitan ports, some had sailed to ports in Britain or to Alexandria in Egypt.
 Operation Catapult was an attempt to take these ships under British control or destroy them.
 The French ships berthed in Plymouth and Portsmouth were boarded without warning on the night of 3 July.
 The submarine Surcouf, the largest in the world, had been at Plymouth for the last month.
 The crew resisted a boarding party and three Royal Navy personnel, including two officers, were killed, along with a French sailor.
 Other ships captured included the old battleships Paris and Courbet, the destroyers Le Triomphant and Léopard, eight torpedo boats, five submarines and a number of lesser ships.
 The French squadron in Alexandria (Admiral René-Émile Godfroy) including the battleship Lorraine, the heavy cruiser Suffren and three modern light cruisers, was neutralised by local agreement.